wellcomecollection/archivematica-infrastructure/lambdas/s3_start_transfer/README.md

     We should have two top-level folders configured as transfer sources: `/born-digital` and `/born-digital-accessions`.
     To fix, set up these folders as transfer sources.

+    See the bootstrapping docs elsewhere in this repo.